 How do you like yours?

-We like our Anamur bananas sliced with Ceylan yogurt, honey from Tangala and almonds all locally produced products.
-What a great way to support local producers!
+We like our Anamur bananas sliced with locally produced yogurt, honey and almonds.

 Delicious in a smoothie, Turkish style